Haroonkhan0629/Fit2Go/README.md

 #### My First Full Stack Web Application

 ## Description
 Fit2Go is a fitness application that gives users access to information about training and recovery.
 It includes various exercises and stretches along with helpful descriptions and images associated with them.
 There is a registration/log-in feature which allows returning members to pick up where they left off.
-The user can search for and save specific exercises/stretches, along with the ability to create, edit and delete them as well.
+The user can search for specific exercises/stretches if they cannot find what they are looking for.
+Once registered and logged in, the user has the opportunity to create their own exercises/stretches.
+They will also have the ability to edit the data they create, while no one else can.
+The saved data is user specific as well, so users will only see exercises/stretches that they saved while they were logged in.

 ## Table of Contents
 * [Technologies Used](#technologiesused)